sandersn/manual/Typescript-compiler-implementation.md

 TODO: This leaves out module transformers.

+## Branded Types

+Two branded types exist within the compiler, `Path` and `__String`.
+These are both branded strings with different shapes and different purposes.

+`Path` is used to represent an absolute, normalized, canonical folder path or file name.
+If you have a `Path`, it should already be all of the above.
+You may get a path from a path-looking string via `toPath`, and a `Path` may be safely used anywhere a string is requested.

+`__String` is used to represent a string whose leading underscore have been escaped (if present) or a string representing an internal compiler symbol name, such as `"__call"`.
+To escape a string in this way, call `escapeLeadingUnderscores`.
+To unescape such a string, call `unescapeLeadingUnderscores`.
+Strings of this kind are used to represent symbol names and identifier text, to allow for internal symbol names to cohabitate the same symbol table as normal members without being in conflict.
+The brand on this type is structured such that it is castable and comparable with normal strings, but a normal string cannot be used in its place and it can not be used in place of a normal string (to prevent escaped text from leaking out via diagnostic messages and the like).
+The union member enabling this is the member intersected with `void`, which makes it incompatible with anything asking for a string.

 ## Services

 I don't know anything about services.
 And besides, this readme is for